Cartridge razors are great options for men who don’t have the time (or not willing) to learn the intricacies of using a safety razor.

-Skin that doesn’t “bend” will tear and easily become irritated.
+Skin that doesn’t “bend” will tear and quickly become irritated.

 This principle applies to other things.
 Observe things around you.
-For instance it would be easier to cut a dry, withered brands than a wet branch.
+For instance, it would be easier to cut a dry, withered branch than a wet branch.

 Beneficial oils to the skin include: